cwittens/DispersiveShallowWater.jl/docs/src/index.md

 julia> using DispersiveShallowWater
 ```

-You can run a basic simulation that solves the BBM-BBM equations by executing
+You can run a basic simulation that solves the Serre-Green-Naghdi equations by executing

 ```julia
 julia> include(default_example());